Establishing Services

 Support Animals on Campus

-CSU Pueblo does not allow animals in campus buildings and sports complexes.
-There are exceptions for service animals and, on occasion, emotional support animals when necessary for disability reasons.
+CSU Pueblo does not allow pets in our buildings, facilities, and sports complexes.
+There are exceptions for service animals and, on occasion, emotional support animals necessary for disability reasons.
 For additional information, please review CSU Pueblo’s policy:

 Temporary Accommodations